C3S/collecting_society_docker/README.rst

 1. The ``docker-compose`` CLI is the prefered general high level docker tool for everyday use.
 2. The ``docker`` CLI provides sometimes more useful low level commands.
-3. In the `Scripts`_ folder some scipts are provided for comfort or automatisation.
+3. The `Scripts`_ in the root folder are provided for comfort or automatisation.
 4. The `CLI`_ script provides special maintainance commands for the services (for use within the containers).